pavelpatrin/fswatch-rsync-python/README.md

 ## How this tool works

-1. It listen for FS events via fswatch.
+1. It listens for FS events via fswatch.
 2. Next it reads the changes chunk (buffered for 1 second).
 3. Finally it uploads this files via rsync.